PavloPolovyi/taxi-service/README.md

 ## <h2>:file_folder: Project structure</h2>
 <p>:point_right:The Presentation layer is represented by jsp pages</p>
-<p>:point_right:Controllers are main components of Data service layer and responsible for working with HTTP methods and  to transmit data processed
-by BLL to the presentation layer. </p>
+<p>:point_right:Controllers are main components of Data service layer and responsible for working with HTTP methods and transmission of data from BLL to the presentation layer. </p>
 <p>:point_right:Business logic layer consists of services that are responsible for main logic of app</p>
 <p>:point_right:DAO classes represent Data access layer
 and responsible for CRUD operations with database entities</p>